dbrattli/Expression/README.md

 ### Sequences

-Contains operations for working with iterables.
-Thus all the functions in this module will work on normal Python iterables.
-Iterables are already immutable by design, so they are already perfectly suited for using with functional programming.
+Contains operations for working with iterables so all the functions in the sequence module will work with Python iterables.
+Iterables are immutable by design, and perfectly suited for functional programming.

 ```py
 # Normal python way.
 Nested functions are hard to read since you need to